RunestoneInteractive/rs/README.rst

 repositories into a single structure was motivated and inspired by the Python polylith tools and projects.

-As Runestone has grown over the years we have accreted a loads of new functionality without ever stopping to reconsider an architecture that would support easier implementation of new features while providing stability for fundamental parts of the project that need to scale.
+As Runestone has grown over the years we have accreted loads of new functionality without ever stopping to reconsider an architecture that would support easier implementation of new features while providing stability for fundamental parts of the project that need to scale.
 Docker was not invented at the time Runestone development started!

-The goal of this re-working of the Runestone code will provide us with a very docker friendly set of servers and services. we will use a polylith software architecture to develop and maintain this set of services.
+Finally, in 2023 we decided to move to a mono repo.
+The goal of this re-working of the Runestone code is to provide a very docker-friendly set of servers and services. we will use a polylith software architecture to develop and maintain this set of services.
 The following diagram shows what we are aiming at.